 - You receive a notice from a trustee in bankruptcy requiring you to cease all deductions from the amount you pay periodically to the debtor.

 - You change your way of making your remittances and are no longer using remittance slips.

 When you receive a deduction notice, you must:

 - deduct the amount indicated on the notice and remit it to us on the dates specified and according to the prescribed terms and conditions.
 If you fail to deduct or remit the amount, you are guilty of an offence;

 - if we so request, provide us with any information respecting the amount you pay to an employee, for the purpose of determining the portion that is subject to source deductions.
 If you fail to provide the information requested or fail to notify us as soon as the amount subject to source deductions ceases to be paid to the employee, you are guilty of an offence and are liable to a fine ranging from $800 to $10,000.
 This is also the case if you provide false information or hinder one of our employees in performing his or her duties.

 Under the Act to facilitate the payment of support, you are obligated to comply with any deduction notice you receive.

 If you fail to deduct the amount indicated on the deduction notice (or if you refuse to do so), you become jointly liable with your employee for the amount of support owed.
-If you fail or refuse to remit us the amounts you deducted to us, you become the debtor of support (This link will open a new window) in respect of those amounts.
+If you fail or refuse to remit us the amounts you deducted to us, you become the debtor of support in respect of those amounts.